Human rights in Nepal: Health

-The 1996-2006 conflict in Nepal had a negative impact on health in Nepal.
+The 1996–2006 conflict in Nepal had a negative impact on health in Nepal.
 The violence was especially harmful to the health of women and children.
 The conflict prevented essential medical supplies from reaching those who needed them, particularly children.
 The maternal childbirth death rate during the conflict was at the high rate of 1 in 24.

 Medical staff's ability to work was also greatly impeded during the conflict, further harming the health of Nepalis.
 Staff was killed or arrested and hospitals were incapacitated.
 The violence forced many health workers to leave their jobs.

 Low health indicators continue to persist in Nepal today.
 Health prospects vary greatly depending on where an individual lives in Nepal and to which class he or she belongs.
 Bhuttarai (2012) reports that a study revealed 50% of poor Nepalis do not live within 30 minutes of a hospital.
 In addition, many areas in the country do not have adequate access to clean water and food.

 This is particularly problematic for rural parts of Nepal, where there are fewer doctors.
 The same Bhuttarai study shows that only 21% of rural Nepalis live within three hours of a public hospital; the rest must travel even greater distances to reach a doctor.
 Young child mortality rates in rural areas are also higher than they are in urban areas.
 Elderly citizens also tend to live in rural areas disproportionately, which obstructs their ability to receive healthcare.
-Finally, Bhuttarai reports that people living in rural areas tend to spend more money on health care than do city dwellers.
+Finally, Bhattarai reports that people living in rural areas tend to spend more money on health care than do city dwellers.